Magnus Carlsen defeats Fabiano Caruana to retain World Chess Championship title

 With Carlsen's win, the Norwegian chess king retained the title he first claimed in 2013.

-Carlsen, who has won the championship three times, beat Caruana in three time-limited games, ending his hopes of becoming the first U.S. champion since Bobby Fischer in 1972.
+Carlsen, who has won the championship three times, beat Caruana in three time-limited games, ending Caruana's hopes of becoming the first American-born champion since Bobby Fischer in 1972, and only the second ever.

 "I felt like I had a really good day at work today," Carlsen said.
 "Everything kind of went perfectly."